Astral body: Theosophy

 Blavatsky frequently used the term "astral body" in connection with the Indian linga sharira which is one of the seven principles of human life.
 However, she said that "there are various astral bodies".
 For example, she talked of one as being constituted by "the lower manas and volition, kama" According to the Theosophical founder William Q. Judge "There are many names for the Astral Body.
 Here are a few: Linga Sarira, Sanskrit, meaning design body, and the best one of all; ethereal double; phantom; wraith; apparition; doppelgänger; personal man; perispirit; irrational soul; animal soul; Bhuta; elementary; spook; devil; demon.
 Some of these apply only to the astral body when devoid of the corpus after death."

 C.W.
 Leadbeater and Annie Besant (Theosophical Society Adyar), equated it with Blavatsky's Kama (desire) principle and called it the Emotional body.
 Astral body, desire body, and emotional body became synonymous, and this identification is found in later Theosophically inspired thought.
 The astral body in later Theosophy is "the vehicle of feelings and emotions" through which "it is possible...to experience all varieties of desire".
 We have a "life in the astral body, whilst the physical body is wrapped in slumber".
 So the astral body "provides a simple explanation of the mechanism of many phenomena revealed by modern psycho-analysis".
 To this extent, then, the "astral body" is a reification of the dream-world self.

 Post-theosophists

 According to Max Heindel's Rosicrucian writings, the Desire body is made of desire stuff, from which human beings form feelings and emotions.
 It is said to appear to spiritual sight as an ovoid cloud extending from sixteen to twenty inches beyond the physical body.
 It has a number of whirling vortices (chakras) and from the main vortex, in the region of the liver, there is a constant flow which radiates and returns.
-The desire body exhibits colors that vary in every person according to his or her temperament and mood.